What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Treats or Food

 Your dog is going to run out of energy just like you and me if they’re not getting enough calories.
-We love Zuke’s.
+I love Zuke’s.

 Essential Items to Pack for your Winter Hiking Elopement – What to Pack for a Hiking Elopement